Year 11 Mock Exam Schedule for February below

 Key Stage Three

-All students will start by reflecting on their personal history and the history of our local community; historians will have a good level of understanding of how History has shaped the world they live in today.
-From Year 7 students will address key historical questions such as:
+All pupils will start by reflecting on their personal history and the history of our local community; historians will have a good level of understanding of how History has shaped the world they live in today.
+From Year 7 pupils will address key historical questions such as:

 • What is our History?